 - No one else can do this project as well as me or as fast as me.
 This is my thing and this is what makes me indispensable.

 All of the above statements point to levels of control that you need to check before you delegate a task.
-Leaders delegate tasks that another team member can do more effectively, isn't the top priority, to provide a growth opportunity, to create a culture of accountability and more.
+Leaders delegate tasks that another team member can do more effectively, isn't the top priority, to provide a growth opportunity, to create a culture of leadership accountability and more.
 It’s particularly difficult to let go and let someone else take on a task that you’re used to doing.
 If there’s any fear that the person you delegate the task to will do it better, faster, or upstage you in the process, then you’re missing a key opportunity to flex your leadership skills and a developmental opportunity for you and your employee.

 Reality check — no one can do everything themselves, and even the best superstars need some help from career coaches.
 Here are three tips to help you keep calm and delegate on:

 As you set goals with your team each year or each quarter, you probably know their KPIs by heart.
 You should also know their development goals.
 Keep a visual reminder of those goals so you can look for opportunities to delegate based on your teams' strengths and weaknesses.
-Effective delegation builds team morale and is an important part of high-performance teams.
+Effective delegation builds team morale and is an important part of high-performance teams, no matter the leadership style of the manager.
+Delegating is the secret weapon that separates good from great teams, if you delegate to the right person!

 Think about how delegating this task can help a member of your team learn or develop a new skill.
 Believe enough in your expertise and experience to then guide that employee through that delegated task or project.
 That will result in a win-win for both employee development and your leadership abilities.